erenkotar/predicting-game-success-tensorflow/README.md

 2) Since there are many HTML elements, data is preprocessed and manipulated before feeding it to models.
 3) Also preprocessed data are visualized and some of the features' descriptive statistics are observed to gain insights.
 * Find the NLP MODEL at **2.1.
 NLP_Model.ipynb**
+(this notebook's author is my good fellow Ahmet Arif Turkmen who has excellent skills in NLP)
 4) A predictive model is created based on textual features **Name** and **Description**.
 * Find the Final Models at **2.1.
 Final Models.ipynb**
 5) Different predictive models are created in that Jupyter Notebook.